DS@GT ARC

 A Lab member is responsible for the following:

-Team leads and members are expected to commit time, have strong programming skills, and be legitimately curious about the lab and task.
+Lab Leads and members are expected to commit time, have strong programming skills, and be legitimately curious about the lab and task.

 6. What is the time commitment required to participate?

 The time commitment varies depending on your role and the effort you want to put in.
 However, to make a meaningful contribution, you should expect to dedicate around 100–150 hours throughout the project.
 Think of it as the equivalent of a 2–3 unit course, requiring consistent effort.
-Team leads require additional time to manage their tasks and coordinate with team members.
+Lab Leads require additional time to manage their tasks and coordinate with team members.
 This is the type of experience where you get out what you put in.
 Ultimately, your level of involvement is up to you, but consistent effort is key to gaining valuable experience and making an impact.

 7. Can two teams participate in the same task?